-There could be constraints for the order of configurations in τ path (e.g one-way streets).
+There might be constraints to the order of the configurations in τ path (e.g one-way streets).

-using covearge path planning methods
+using coverage path planning methods

-The purpose of Coverage Path Planning methods is to plan an obstacle free path, which reaches every free point of the given configuration.
+The purpose of CPP methods is to plan an obstacle-free path that reaches every free point of the given configuration.

-This section presents the parking lot traversal related computational problems.
-It also explains the idea of using CPP algorithms for the traversal and also overviews the most commonly used cell decomposition and grid-based methods.
+This section presents car park traversal-related computational problems.
+It also explains the idea behind using CPP algorithms for the traversal and provides an overview of the most commonly used cell decomposition and grid-based methods.
 Finally, methods chosen for implementation are presented.

 Related computational problems

-Coverage path planning is similar to the travelling salesman problem [10], in which the salesman has to visit all the cities on the possible shortest route and return to the origin.
-The cities are represented as nodes of a graph and the routes between them are the edges.
-The travelling salesman problem is NP-hard, which means it is at least as hard as any NP-problem, so it cannot be solved with polynomial-time algorithms.
+CPP is similar to the travelling salesman problem [10], in which the salesman has to visit all the cities via the shortest route possible and return to the beginning.
+The cities are represented as nodes on a graph and the routes between them are the edges.
+The travelling salesman problem is NP-hard, which means it is at least as hard as any NP problem, so it cannot be solved with polynomial-time algorithms.

-During the path planning, an important factor of the path is the exploration of the environment.
-Two computational geometric problems are related to this.
-The museum problem [11] answers the question, at least how many guards are needed to observe the whole museum.
-In the watchman problem [12] only the map of the region is given, and the main purpose is to plan the possible shortest path among the obstacles, so that the watchman could guard the entire region.
+During path planning, an important factor in terms of the path is the exploration of the environment.
+Two computational geometric problems are related to this: the museum problem [11] calculates the fewest number of guards required to observe the whole museum, while in the watchman problem [12], only the map of the region is given, and the main purpose is to plan the shortest possible path between the obstacles so that the watchman can guard the entire area.

 Cell decomposition-based path planning

-There are several cell decomposition-based path planning methods, which divide the map into cells.
-The exact cellular decomposition methods [13] divide the free space into various sized, not overlapping cells.
+There are several cell decomposition-based path planning methods that divide a map into cells.
+Exact cellular decomposition methods [13] divide the free space into various-sized nonoverlapping cells.
 The union of the cells covers the whole free configuration.

 Trapezoidal cell decomposition [14] can only be used in polygonal environments, as it extends rays from the vertices of the obstacles.
-These rays and the edges of the obstacles form the cell borders, dividing the map into trapezoidal or triangular cells.
+These rays and the edges of the obstacles form the cell borders, dividing a map into trapezoidal or triangular cells.
 An example of this method can be seen in Figure 3.